CHR-onicles/Whatsapp-bot/README.md

 <img src="./assets/wait-for-it-barney-stinson.gif" width=400 alt="Wait for it">
 <br><br>

-What if someone could always remind us when it's time for class on your favorite messaging platform? 😮
+What if someone could always remind you when it's time for class on your favorite messaging platform? 😮

 What if you don't have to ever memorize any timetable? 😪